PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 18:17:45
+Last updated: 2024-04-02 18:18:18
-Random Quote: Genius is one per cent inspiration, ninety-nine per cent perspiration. - Thomas Edison
+Random Quote: If you love life, don't waste time, for time is what life is made up of. - Bruce Lee